 Arroz de Lingueirao is another wonder from Portugal Gastronomy in 2011.
 Another wonder with, yes, seafood.
 This time they mixed it with rice.
 Razor clams are to be found all around the coast, so the Portuguese said, hey, this time we’ll mix them with rice, tomatoes, chili, garlic, olive oil, and white wine.
 And they made it; this especially creamy risotto will make you hire a car and drive back to Faro, believe us.
 We have tried it at home, but, Faro chefs know their business.

 Faro food: Raia de Alhada

 Do you like skate fish?
 Its meat is used in lots of fancy restaurants around the world, but it’s a crucial ingredience of this Faro food as well.
 Raia de Alhada is sautéed skate fish with lots of garlic and olive oil.
 Usually is served with sliced potatoes or cooked vegetables, and it could easily be our favorite dish from Faro.

 So, when in Faro, do like the Portuguese do – order petiscos!
-Usually you order petiscos as a side dish to your beer or vine, or you can try it as an appetizer.
+Usually, you order petiscos as a side dish to your beer or wine, or you can try it as an appetizer.
 You can try many different petiscos.
-One of our favorites was definitely Pica-Pau with pork, sausages and cheese.
+One of our favorites was definitely Pica-Pau with pork, sausages, and cheese.
 But there is also Moelas – chicken gizzard stew, Pataniscas – codfish with onions in a cake and the octopus salad with lots of olive oil and parsley.
 Enjoy!

 Faro food: 5 special dishes from Faro you have to try